 Over time, my style has evolved.
 In fact, my style evolves daily.
 I have never and never will have one set style- BUT I have grown more and more inclined to decorate with the farmhouse look over the past several months, and even though my home was far from it in the beginning, it has come a long way.

-I wanted to share with you today some tips on how I started transitioning into this style, slowly…so that you don’t feel overwhelmed.
+I wanted to share with you today some tips on how I started to transform to farmhouse style, slowly…so that you don’t feel overwhelmed.
 I also want to throw this in there- it is OK to have some color!
 I will never be without color.
 Not all farmhouses have to be 100% neutral 😉

 So here we go!